 Most sellers have long-standing relationships with due diligence providers.
 Clearinghouse respects and admires relationships founded on trust and competence.
 Clearinghouse's due diligence role is one of coaching you and the due diligence providers toward a successful finish.
 The best way to do this is to schedule a brief training session (this is another one of our basic services) prior to beginning your internal due diligence.
 Clearinghouse professionals are masters at saving our clients time and money, while maximizing value.
 It is what we do every day and we are very good at it.

-Clearinghouse's hybrid auctions, negotiated sales, and Data Rooms are generally held in Houston, Texas.
+Clearinghouse's live auctions are generally held in Houston, Texas.

 Please make a request to be added to our Buyer List.
 You will receive our physical and electronic notifications, such as out Weekly Market Review and notices of Negotiated Offerings that fit your Buyer Profile.
 Email firstname.lastname@example.org, or contact us at 281-873-4600.

-You can review information on the properties by:
+You can review information on the properties by visiting the assets Data Room online:

 Call Clearinghouse at 281-873-4600.